Mannafee/get-started-with-ai-chat/README.md

     ```
     Check for any errors during the deployment, since updated app code will not get deployed if errors occur.

-8. (Optional) You can optionally use a local development server to test app changes locally.
+8. (Optional) You can use a local development server to test app changes locally.
 To do so, follow the steps in [local deployment server](#local-development-server) after your app is deployed.

 ## Resource Clean-up